Datsun 240z Vs 280z: Which One Is Best?

 Weigh – Winner: 240z

-There’s no question which model is lighter, and if you’re looking for a straight-out-of-the-box handling package, the 240z is going to be the choice for you.
+There’s no question which model is lighter, and if you’re looking for a straight-out-of-the-box handling package that is as light as a car can be, the 240z is going to be the choice for you.

 Building a track weapon - Winner: 280z